OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220603_Project_Report.md

 ### Components Engineering

-47 GHz transponder components engineering proceeding
+47 GHz transponder components engineering proceeding.
+Most work has to happen in person at the monthly SBMS meetings.
+We'll continue to attend these meetings in person whenever possible for at least another year.

 ### Grants and Fundraising